chubes4/ai-http-client/readme.txt

-=== bbPress Forum AI Bot ===
+=== AI Bot for bbPress ===
 Contributors: chubes
-Tags: bbpress, ai, bot, forum, chatgpt, openai Requires at least: 5.0
+Tags: bbpress, ai, bot, forum, chatgpt
+Requires at least: 5.0
 Tested up to: 6.8
 Stable tag: 1.0.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Text Domain: ai-bot-for-bbpress

 == Description ==

-bbPress Forum AI Bot integrates seamlessly with your bbPress forums, allowing a configurable AI bot user to participate in discussions.
+AI Bot for bbPress integrates seamlessly with your bbPress forums, allowing a configurable AI bot user to participate in discussions.
 The bot can be triggered by direct mentions (@YourBotUsername) or specific keywords within forum posts, leveraging context from the forum and optionally a remote WordPress site.

 == Installation ==

-1. Upload the `bbpress-forum-ai-bot` folder to the `/wp-content/plugins/` directory
+1. Upload the `ai-bot-for-bbpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the plugin settings under the 'Forum AI Bot' menu in the WordPress admin panel (Settings > Forum AI Bot).
+3. Configure the plugin settings under the 'AI Bot for bbPress' menu in the WordPress admin panel (Settings > Forum AI Bot).

 == Configuration ==